 I have written books on literature and taught many college courses in literature.
 And I certainly know that there are plenty of websites and plenty of blogs about literature, about reading books, and about favorite authors.
 Many of the blogs devote themselves to passionate reading of current novels, bestsellers and otherwise.
 Many discuss indie novels and Kindle-type favorites.
 Most are simply shortcuts for reading to college students.
 But I have seen very few online sites, or published books, that really devote themselves to innovative, experimental, avant garde, or whatever you would like to call radical poetry and literature.
 Few sites devote themselves to movements, schools, or poetic scenes.
 Thus The Scene: Radical Poetics at the Zig Zag Edges.

-Over the next few days I will be posting a series called Early Considerations for The Scene.
+Once again, over the next few days I will be posting a series called About The Scene.
 There I will tell all about my plans for this exciting, radical new blog.
 Stay tuned.